jetbrains-academy/sql-course/Lesson4/task7/task.md

 ## Join chains
 We can join the results of joining two tables with a third table and continue joining as needed.
-Let's assume that we have a table `Spacecraft` in our database
+Let's assume that we have a table `Spacecraft` in our database:

 **Spacecraft**